cameraui/docs/cameras/zones-and-masks.md

 <Shot src="/img/cameras/zone-editor-lines.png" alt="Zone editor in the Lines tab, with a line across a gateway" />

-Like object zones, a line can be limited to specific types; a new line starts with all four selected.
-A crossing fires an event only when something actually moves across the line in the chosen direction, so you can alert on someone coming through a gate rather than just appearing in view.
-A line never filters detection, it only reports crossings.
+Like object zones, a line can be limited to specific types: person, vehicle and animal.
+A new line starts with all three selected.
+A crossing fires only when something moves across the line in the chosen direction, so you can alert on someone coming through a gate rather than just appearing in view.
+A line never filters detection.

-## Your existing zones after the update

-Zones you drew before this update are split up automatically, because one zone used to do several of these jobs at once:

-- A privacy mask becomes a **privacy zone**, with detections inside still dropped.
-- A zone that watched motion becomes a **motion zone**.
-- A zone that listed object types becomes an **object zone** with those types.
-- A zone that did both shows up twice, once under Motion and once under Objects, keeping its name.
-That is expected, and you can delete the half you do not need.

-Alert zones and lines are carried over unchanged.
-The camera-wide object type list that used to live in the camera settings is gone; object zones do that job now.